 Don’t just write your own thoughts and feelings: put yourself in others’ shoes.
 Try walking in their footsteps.
 Make yourself uncomfortable, freak yourself out.
 Try and see the world from a different perspective.
 Try and think of worldviews you wouldn’t necessarily find yourself in; delight in research.
 DON’T get angry.
 Maybe you’ll get a story out of it, maybe you won’t.
 But I bet you a million squid, plus tentacles, you’ll still get **something** out of it.

 10. Tell your truth/ POV, no matter WHAT

 Be brave.
 As writers, our responsibility is not EDUCATION and outreach work; it’s telling a GREAT STORY.
 Don’t worry about what others think, or whether a certain echelon of people might be disappointed or freak out over what you have to say, or the way you say it.
 Everyone’s a critic and you can NEVER please everyone … Anyway, if you’re going against the grain and pissing people off?
 Then that doesn’t mean you’re an automatically an asshole, you’re probably on the right track (though you could be an asshole as well of course, but HEY: s/he who dares, WINS!!).
-MORE: 6 reasons YOU’RE stopping your own writing success
+MORE: How To Elevate Your Writing

 11. Let it go!!

 Okay, we can all get Disney now and start singing the song … but before we do, remember this: